The Idea #

 We got started on the project in late 2021 despite the difficulty of the task ahead of us, mainly because our mentor was one of our favorite teachers.

-The first few weeks, we spent our Monday afternoons trying to find existing software to synchronize videos across different computers.
-Our plan was to crop a wide video into smaller segments for each screen, giving illusion of a single, continuous video.
-We experimented with Syncplay using VLC and looked at paid software such as Navori, but neither were exactly what we were looking for.
+In first few weeks, we spent our Monday afternoons trying to find existing software to synchronize videos across different computers.
+Our plan was to crop a wide video into smaller segments for each screen, giving the illusion of a single, continuous video.
+We experimented with Syncplay using VLC and looked at paid software such as Navori, but neither one was exactly what we were looking for.

 The Physical Part #